TOAST-DOCS/WEB-Firewall/en/console-guide-self-penta.md

 5. Key Pair: Configure the key pair used for SSH access to the instance.
 You can either use an existing key pair or create a new one.<br>

 > [note]
-> * The minimum recommended specification is 2vCore/4GB, but make sure to use an instance type with a specification above the minimum specfication. **Otherwise, WEB Firewall may not function properly.**
+> * The minimum recommended specification is 2vCore/4GB, but make sure to use an instance type with a specification above the minimum specfication. **Otherwise, Web Firewall may not function properly.**

 | Throughput (Mbps) | Instance type | vCPU | Memory(GB) |
 | :-------: | :-----: | :---: | :---: |